 She has been a trustee of numerous organisations, including the Fairtrade Foundation, and is currently a Director of Finance Uncovered.

 Pete Moorey, recently joined Christian Aid and was previously Head of Digital Impact & Sustainability Campaigns at BT, responsible for BT’s Skills for Tomorrow campaign, which aims to help 10 million people to make the most of life in the digital world.
 Pete is acting interim Chair at SMK.

 Before joining BT, he was Director of Advocacy and Public Affairs at Which?, where he ran the consumer champion’s campaigns – securing changes to laws, regulation and consumer behaviour in the financial services, utilities, transport and retail markets.
 Pete was previously the Head of Public Affairs at the Heritage Lottery Fund and the Head of Campaigns & Communications at the National Council for Voluntary Organisations.
 As a consultant, he has advised numerous organisations on their campaigns and comms strategies including Scope, Save the Children, the British Chambers of Commerce, the Royal College of Nursing and the Rail Ombudsman.

-Previously Stuart has been Finance Director at ClientEarth, Head of Finance at Elrha, a charity devoted to funding innovation and academic research to enhance humanitarian responses.
-Prior to this, he has held finance roles at international NGOs such as VSO and Amnesty International, and he has extensive prior experience in the private sector.
+Previously Stuart has been Finance Director at ClientEarth, Head of Finance at Elrha and held finance roles at other international NGOs such as VSO and Amnesty International.
+He has extensive prior experience in the private sector.